bashrc2/epicyon/README.md

 Add the name of your theme to the translations files.

+Within the `img` directory add a default profile background image called `image_[YourThemeName].png` and a banner image `banner_[YourThemeName].png`.
+Because the banner image will be reloaded occasionally it should be small - preferably kilobytes rather than megabytes.

 On a running instance you can experiment with colors or fonts by editing `epicyon.css` and then reloading the web page.
 Once you are happy with the results then you can update the changed values within your `setTheme` function.